sttoracle/ORACASB/README.md

 ![](images/CASB/risk_weight.png)

 ## Exercise 7.
-Event Management
+Incident Management
 ___
 Oracle CASB Cloud Service generates a ticket in the Incidents section of the console whenever it detects a behavioral anomaly.
 Administrators also can create incident tickets manually.

+Incidents are automaticaly or manually assigned to CASB Cloud Service users.

-> Note, this is similar to what we did in Exercises 2 but via a different UI route that entails less steps.
+> Note, this is similar to what we did in Exercises 2 but via a different UI route that involves less steps.

 #### **STEP 1**: Finding a targeting an Incident in the Incidents Page for remediation.
-Select one of the Salesforce Security Control related incidents and click the "*remediate*" icon
+Select one of the Salesforce Security Control related incidents and click the "*remediate*" icon.

 ![](images/CASB/click_remediate.png)